Steven D. Wolens

 Steven Dennis Wolens is an attorney in Dallas, Texas.
-He is a principal in the law firm, McKool Smith, and serves on the Texas Ethics Commission.
-Between 1981 to 2005, Wolens served as a state representative for District 103 in Dallas County, Texas.
+He is a principal in the law firm McKool Smith and serves on the Texas Ethics Commission.
+Between 1981 and 2005, Wolens served as a state representative for District 103 in Dallas County, Texas.

 Early life and education

-Wolens was born June 4, 1950 in Dallas and grew up in Corsicana, Texas, where his family owned the K. Wolens Department Store.
+Wolens was born June 4, 1950, in Dallas and grew up in Corsicana, Texas, where his family owned the K. Wolens Department Store.
 He graduated from St. Mark's School of Texas in 1969.
 In 1973, he received his undergraduate degree from Stanford University with distinction and then earned his Juris Doctor degree from Southern Methodist University Dedman School of Law in 1976.

 Government Service

 A Democrat, Wolens was first elected to the Texas House of Representatives in 1981 and served for 24 years.
 During his tenure, he authored legislation related to electricity deregulation, partnerships and limited liability corporations, and antitrust laws.
 From 1987 to 1992, Wolens served as Chair of the House Business and Commerce Committee.
 From 1997 to 2002, Wolens chaired the House State Affairs Committee.
-In the latter role, Texas Monthly magazine noted that Wolens, "did things this session that were previously thought to be beyond the grasp of mortals.
+In the latter role, Texas Monthly magazine noted that Wolens "did things this session that were previously thought to be beyond the grasp of mortals.
 He made the Religious Right compromise on an abortion bill!
 He produced an electricity-deregulation bill that won the support of consumers, environmentalists, and utilities!
 He negotiated with the CEOs of two Fortune 500 companies over dinner and picked up the tab!"

 In 2003, as chair of the House Select Committee on Ethics, he authored and passed a complete revision of Texas ethics laws.
 After that success, Texas Monthly commented, “At the end of the session, he passed the best ethics bill in the history of the Texas Legislature… One of the great legislators of the modern era logged another big win.”

 Texas Monthly named Wolens one of the "Ten Best Legislators" in Texas on six different occasions, describing him as the "House's most dreaded foe and most welcome ally."

 Wolens has served on the Texas Ethics Commission since 2016, including a stint as chair.